miachm/Pacman/README.md

 ![Game](http://i.imgur.com/Qa5ttf7.png)

-# Can i play it?
+# Can I play it?

 Ofc!
 There is a compiled version for windows ready to go: https://github.com/miachm/Pacman/releases/download/Init/Pacman-Windows-x64.zip

-Linux users can compile it in no time.
+Linux users can compile it.
 Check the next section.

 # Compile
 Instructions: